J-YDi/OSPAR_FR_Data_Pelagic_Habitats/README.md

 + ROSCOFF_PICONANO_submission.R : Script used to submit data from the historical time series of cytometry collected at the Roscoff Biological Station from Laetitia Rigaut-Jalabert, but now available from SEANOE.
 DOI : [10.17882/110112](https://doi.org/10.17882/110112)
 + Gravelines_chla_submission and Gravelines_submission : script used to submit data from the Gravelines station.
 Original data from : [10.17882/102656](https://www.seanoe.org/data/00915/102656/)
 + REPHY_submission : script used to submit data from the REPHY monitoring program.
 Original data from : [10.17882/47248](https://doi.org/10.17882/47248)
 + Extraction_REPHY_API_quadrige.R : Script used to extract the REPHY from Quadrige.
++ Merge_OSPAR_dataset.R : Script used to merge all the dataset by type (PP, ZP) to submit only one file per type.

 ##### data folder :
 + contains all the original raw datasets needed.